kcaporaso/Samples/README.md

    - sample.functions.js  (shows some jQuery with live validation)

 Updated: 07/30/2025 for ShipMonk code samples.
-Refer to the directories:
+Refer to the directories: Message, MessageHandler, Services,
-   Message\
-   MessageHandler\
-   Services\

    This will show my recent implementation using Symfony's Messenger component that I've recently implemented where our application needs to create/update orders in HubSpot via their API.